What You Should Know About Wernicke-Korsakoff Syndrome

 Thiamine (B1) and Alcoholism

 Alcohol inhibits the absorption of thiamine in the intestines, the primary part of the body where nutrients enter the bloodstream.
-An essential nutrient, vitamin B1 must be obtained by eating food containing thiamine, such as poultry, peas, brown rice, whole grains and breads.
+An essential nutrient, vitamin B1 must be obtained by eating food containing thiamine, such as poultry, peas, brown rice, whole grains, and bread.

-Thiamine is mostly found in the brain, kidneys, liver and heart, which explains why individuals with wet brain syndrome have a variety of serious medical issues.
+Thiamine is mostly found in the brain, kidneys, liver, and heart.
+This explains why individuals with wet brain syndrome have a variety of serious medical issues.
 Heart and nervous system cells are extremely sensitive to a thiamine deficiency.
 Congestive heart failure and extensive cognitive impairment (“mush brain”) are often the cause of alcoholics requiring long-term hospitalization or nursing home care.

 Symptoms of Wernicke Encephalopathy

-- Progressive loss of appetite/dramatic weight loss over one year
+- The progressive loss of appetite/dramatic weight loss over one year

 - Drowsiness, fatigue, lethargy